Window Repair, Replacement, & Installation for Southeastern Wisconsin Homes

 Should You Repair or Replace Your Home's Old Windows?

 The experts at BGS Glass will assess whether replacement is necessary for your Milwaukee home’s windows.
-There are many factors to determine if it is better to have your old windows repaired or if they should be totally replaced.
+There are many factors to determine if it is better to have your old windows repaired or if they should be replaced.
 Replacement nearly always depends on the extent of damage, but there are some things to consider:

 - Age of your current windows – if your home’s windows are original and are largely in good shape, repair may be the best option.
 However, if broken hardware replacements are impossible to find, replacement may be necessary.